Cú Chulainn: The Cattle Raid of Cooley

 At the age of seventeen, Cú Chulainn single-handedly defends Ulster from the army of Connacht in the Táin Bó Cúailnge.
-Medb, queen of Connacht, has mounted the invasion to steal the stud bull Donn Cúailnge, Cú Chulainn allows her to take Ulster by surprise because he was with a woman when he should have been watching the border.
+Queen Medb of Connacht mounted the invasion to steal the stud bull Donn Cúailnge, Cú Chulainn allows her to take Ulster by surprise because he was with a woman when he should have been watching the border.
 The men of Ulster were disabled by a curse that caused them to suffer from labour pains, so it becomes Cú Chulainn's job to stop Medb's army from advancing further.
 He does this by invoking the right of single combat at fords.
 He defeats champion after champion in a standoff that lasts for months.

 Before one combat a beautiful young woman comes to him, claiming to be the daughter of a king, and offers him her love, but he refuses her.
 The woman reveals herself as the Morrígan, and in revenge for this slight, she attacks him in various animal forms while he is engaged in combat against Lóch mac Mofemis.
 As an eel, she trips him in the ford, but he breaks her ribs.
 As a wolf, she stampedes cattle across the ford, but he blinds her eye with a sling stone.
 Finally, she appears as a heifer at the head of the stampede, but he breaks her leg with another sling stone.
 After Cú Chulainn finally defeats Lóch, the Morrígan appears to him as an old woman milking a cow, with the same injuries he had given her in her animal forms.
 She gives him three drinks of milk, and with each drink he blesses her, healing her wounds.